iotaledger/iota-wiki/shimmer/docs/wasp/docs/guide/chains_and_nodes/running-a-node.md

 # Running a Node

-Due to wasp being designed as an INX plugin, it is necessary to run the wasp node alongside your own hornet node.
-For this, we provide a simple docker-compose setup.
+Due to wasp being desgined as an INX plugin, its necessary to run the wasp node alongside your own hornet node, for this we provide a simple docker-compose setup.

 ## Setup